geosolutions-it/MapStore2/docs/developer-guide/local-config.md

     // useCORS array contains a list of services that support CORS and so do not need a proxy "useCORS": ["http://nominatim.openstreetmap.org", "https://nominatim.openstreetmap.org"] },
+  // JSON file where uploaded extensions are configured "extensionsRegistry": "extensions.json",
+  // URL of the folder from where extensions bundles and other assets are loaded "extensionsFolder": "",
   // API keys for bing and mapquest services "bingApiKey",
   // force dates to be in this specified format. use moment js format pattern